brespina/personal-portfolio/content/_index.md

 i am a beginner and decided go with linux fedora as it came recommended from a friend.

-unfortunately, the idea of free and open source software is something that captivated me recently. so down the rabbit hole i go.
+unfortunately only recently has the idea of free and open source software is something that captivated me. so down the rabbit hole i go.

 zsh, or zshell, was also recommended by the same friend. i have not used it enough to tell a difference in functionality quite yet, however, installing oh-my-zsh gave me a solid three hours of enjoyable customization for my terminal. procrastination at its finest.